 Still going strong in Tokyo.
 This is one of the last places to experience it before it’s reimagined, so if you’re nostalgic for the original, ride it here.
 The animatronics are super smooth and the build-up to the drop feels longer.
 Pro tip: it’s not as wet as in Florida, but I still brought a poncho just in case.

-It surprised me how much I liked this.
+While this isn’t considered an official ride at Tokyo Disneyland, it surprised me how much I liked this.
 You actually paddle, which makes you feel like part of the experience.
 It’s more fun (and exhausting) than it looks.
-Be prepared for a bit of a workout—my arms were sore the next day!
+Be prepared for a bit of a workout, my arms were sore the next day!

 Fantasyland